Beomi/megatronlm_dataset_autotokenizer/README.md

 {"text": "This is the second sentence."}
 // YOU SHOULD NOT HAVE EMPTY LINE HERE
 {"text": "This is the third sentence."}
+// YOU SHOULD NOT HAVE EMPTY LINE AT THE END OF THE FILE TOO
 ```

 JSON above will cause this error: